Help Alexa get back to ski racing!

 When I was 12, I was diagnosed with a rare autoimmune disease called Systemic Juvenile Idiopathic Arthritis (SJIA) also known as Still’s Disease.
 This means my innate immune system attacks my joints and organs, causing inflammation and damage.
 While my systemic involvement has been relatively well controlled by my medication, unfortunately my joint involvement has not.
 My joint damage has progressed to end-stage arthritis/ankylosis (fusing) and contracture of multiple joints, especially in my lower body.

-Two years ago I experienced a severe disease flare causing my disability to progress significantly.
-The rest of my lower body joints became involved (hips and knees).
+Two years ago I experienced a severe disease flare that led to my disability to progress significantly.
+The rest of my lower body joints became involved (hips and knees), and the complications from the severe inflammation led to damage and contracture.
 My 2022 season ended early when I no longer had the joint range of motion to continue walking and — even more heartbreaking to me — to continue skiing.
-I had to learn to adapt my life to living in a wheelchair.
+Almost overnight I went from gate training every day after school to having to learn how to adapt to life from a wheelchair.

 That's when I started sit ski lessons at Achieve Tahoe.
-I was afraid that I could never ski at the level I used to before becoming a wheelchair user, but Achieve Tahoe showed me that I was wrong.
-I've spent all my Winter break time off of college the last two years working towards monoskiing at the level I used to stand up ski.
+I was afraid that I could never ski at the level I used to before becoming a wheelchair user, but Achieve Tahoe, my local adaptive organization showed me that I was wrong.
+I spent the winter 2024 season dedicating myself to learning to monoski at the level I used to stand up ski.

 @alexak8te